 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
-Examples of urgently needed services that the plan must cover out of network occur if.
-You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
-Note: If you get Part D Medicare-covered self-administered drugs in an outpatient setting, they may be covered under your prescription drug benefit on this plan.
-See Chapter 6, Section 8, for more information on what happens when you get a Part D drug in a medical setting.
-In- and out-of-service area: \$45 for each Medicare-covered urgent care provider visit.
-Out-of-network cost sharing will apply toward your in-network out-of-pocket maximum.
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan. and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network.
+In- and out-of-service area: \$25 for each Medicare-covered urgent care provider visit.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
-Deductible does not apply.
-Deductible does not apply.
+Out-of-network cost sharing will apply toward your combined out-of-pocket maximum.